 Observations: There is one major derelict site identified within the Vacant and Derelict Land Audit within Inverurie Town Centre which is the former Medical Centre.
 The site was cleared in September 2021.
-There was a large number of comments received through the Community Survey relating to this site in particular to it being called an eyesore and also the different uses that residents would like to see on the site.
+There were a large number of comments received through the community survey relating to this site in particular to it being called an eyesore and also the different uses that residents would like to see on the site.
+However, it should be noted that the site is allocated within the Local Development Plan 2023 for a mix of uses including housing and retail uses.